valerieniloinsigh31/footnote-app/README.md

 Traditional green and red used for submit, edit, delete buttons so that these would stand out.
 Blue is used for the medley button as it is intentionally quirky.

-Shape:
+- Shape:
  Maintained the summary of cards from blog walkthrough, appreciated the visual impact as the cards look like post-it notes and aligned with the theme of footnote…deliberately note exactly aligned in terms of size, to represent diversity
 Use of opaque footprint as background: Above masthead on summary page and in place of masthead on individual idea pages-inkeeping with the transient, on foot theme.

-Font used:
+- Font used:
 I explored a variety of options on Google Fonts before choosing Dancing Script.
 I chose Dancing Script because the font looks like handwriting.
 It is very neat, calligraphy-esque style handwriting and accordingly was inkeeping with the theme of creative writing.

 I incoporated different fonts used on the medley page to convery the mix and match theme of that page.

-Additional design feature: Use of Superscript.
+- Additional design feature: Use of Superscript.
 To represent the ‘footnote’ theme.
 The comments are there to build/extrapolate on the original ideas not to negate from them or to be off topic

-I incorporated font awesome in my design, footsteps beside ‘thread softly because you thread on my dreams”, the icones beside each field on the suerprofile form in the writer profile tab.
+- I incorporated font awesome in my design, footsteps beside ‘thread softly because you thread on my dreams”, the icones beside each field on the suerprofile form in the writer profile tab.
 Semantic styling of font, added to word play ‘Foot’ and ‘Note’ aspects of name in different colours

-The responsive nature of design-focused on smaller devices...phones/ipads/tablets/laptops while on the move-emphasis on responsiveness.
+- I always considered how responsiveness when designing the app.
+I focused on smaller devices(e.g. phones/ipads/tablets/laptops) while on the move-emphasis on responsiveness.
 This is because the app is aimed for busy people who are on the go who are struck with inspiration and want quick feedback for their ideas.

-Use of footnote superscript in the title (and dragging into the footnotes).
+- Use of footnote superscript in the title (and dragging into the footnotes).
 To support the idea that users are contributing small tidbits of inspiration/nudges in the right direction, adding on to the idea like a footnote as opposed to offering major insights.

--I ensured to incorporate Modal messages in my design, having been impressed by them in the walkthrough.
+- I ensured to incorporate Modal messages in my design, having been impressed by them in the walkthrough.
 I automatically generated messages that were prompted when various actions are taken.
 (E.g. a modal message appears when a footnote is submitted or when the user logs out)

--Alert messages-similar to modals but don't need to be dismissed.
+-  Alert messages-similar to modals but don't need to be dismissed.

--Counter on likes and counter on number of footnotes-can like without leaving a foonote, both reflected in the summar card on summary page
+- Counter on likes and counter on number of footnotes-can like without leaving a foonote, both reflected in the summar card on summary page

 ## Future features of design
-To be complete
+- FootNote Log to be developed a lot further.
+Eventually this will be a place foe the user to privately store footnotes that inpisred them.
+They will readily be able to delete footnotes from their profile and also they will be able to leave a star rating on footnotes.

 # Technologies used
 -Summernote